Upstream#

 if it can be found in the local shared memory,

-Angie proceeds to select the appropriate peer.remote_action
+Angie proceeds to select the appropriate server.remote_action

 parameter sets the URI of the remote storage,